xKobi74/LIRS-cache/README.md

 ```
 ./lirs_tester 1 ../tests/test.txt
 ```
-Returns number of files that should not be overwritten if correct, else return wrong ansver and correct ansver
+Returns number of files that should not be overwritten if correct, else return wrong answer and correct answer

 ## How to generated tests: